 Laris Gaiser is assitant professor of security studies.
 He graduated, after a period of study at Anglia Polytechnic University of Cambridge, in Law at the University of Verona in 2002 with a final dissertation on “The consequences of the devolution of power in United Kingdom and the new role of the State in public economy”.
 He earned his Master’s degree in International Affairs and Diplomacy from the Institute for International Political Studies (ISPI) of Milano and after a specialization in crisis management and humanitarian action at UN Staff College he obtained a Ph.D. in Geopolitical Economy at University Guglielmo Marconi of Rome.
-His area of specialization are Economy Intelligence Strategic Studies, and Geoeconomy.
+His area of specialization are Economy Intelligence, Strategic Studies, and Geoeconomy.
 From 2012 until 2014 he was Vice President acting as President of Euro Mediterranean University – EMUNI, serving at the same time as a member of the Strategic Council at Slovenian Ministry of Foreign Affairs.
 Laris is involved in political and business advising, writes as a columnist for several european newspapers and is a visiting lecturer at Diplomatic Academy of Vienna (Austria).
 He is member of the Paneuropean Union presidency in Strasbourg.

 Giovanni Giacalone, raised between Texas and northern Italy, sociologist and islamologist, with a MA in Islamic Studies at Trinity Saint David University of Wales with a thesis on the development of Islam in Italy.
 Further specialization abroad in counter-terrorism.
 Bachelor degree in Sociology from the University of Bologna.
 Member of Associazione Italiana Sociologia religion branch.
 His research interests and activities are focused on three areas: the study of Islamic communities in Italy, the analysis of Islamic radicalism in the Balkans and in the northern Caucasus.
 His expertise fields are profiling, networking and the study of radicalization process.
 He is author of the book “La Spirale Balcanica” (The Balkanic Spiral) published in 2016.